tkn-tub/ns3-gym/src/traffic-control/doc/pfifo-fast.rst

 Examples
 ========

+Various examples located in ``src/traffic-control/examples`` (e.g., codel-vs-pfifo-asymmetric.cc)
-The traffic-control example located in ``examples/traffic-control`` shows how to configure and install a pfifo_fast queue on Ipv4 nodes.
+shows how to configure and install a PfifoFastQueueDisc on internet nodes.

 Validation
 **********

-The pfifo_fast model is tested using :cpp:class:`PfifoFastQueueDiscTestSuite` class defined in ``src/traffic-control/test/pfifo-fast-queue-disc-test-suite.cc``.
+The pfifo_fast model is tested using :cpp:class:`PfifoFastQueueDiscTestSuite` class defined in ``src/test/ns3tc/pfifo-fast-queue-disc-test-suite.cc``.
 The suite includes 4 test cases:

 * Test 1: The first test checks whether IPv4 packets are enqueued in the correct band based on the TOS byte
 * Test 2: The second test checks whether IPv4 packets are enqueued in the correct band based on the TOS byte